felsenst/felsenst.github.io/eugenics.md

 overwhelmed by working-class people's children.
 Of course, eugenicists were hereditarians, in that they attributed most differences between groups of people to genetics.
-So of course that meant that they tended to carry this over to any dicussion of race.
+So of course that meant that they tended to carry this over to any discussion of race.
 But the literature is actually mostly about class.